-Argument Data Type Description CURRENT ROW UNBOUNDED FOLLOWING PRECEDING end_frame_value FOLLOWING end_frame_value end_frame value int Optional argument that specifies the ending row based on the end frame_type value.
+Argument Туре Description start_frame value int Optional argument that specifies the starting row based on the start_frame_type value. end_frame type string This argument defines the ending row of the partition and can be one of the following values: • CURRENT ROW • UNBOUNDED FOLLOWING • PRECEDING end_frame_value • FOLLOWING end_frame_value end_frame value int Optional argument that specifies the ending row based on the end_frame_type value.

-Data Type Description int The sum of each group.
+Туре Description int The sum of each group.